l0rd/podman-machine-wsl-os/README.md

 - Remove the content of the file `/etc/resolv.conf` in `rootfs.tar` and compress it using zstd

 If at least one of the 2 images (`amd64` and `arm64`) has been updated then the CI publishes a new release:
-- Creates [a new GitHub release](https://github.com/containers/podman-machine-wsl-os/releases), using the build timestamp as version, and uploads the
 - Push the OCI artifact to [quay.io/podman/machine-os-wsl](https://quay.io/repository/podman/machine-os-wsl?tab=tags) using the next version of Podman as the image tag

 That's done for both `amd64` and `arm64` architectures.
 And v5.1 and v5.2 zstd files are identical.